The Petersburg Borough Assembly Chambers.

 “I think a [previous] assembly made the decision previously to put us in this position,” said Fine-Walsh.
 “Now, we’re sort of having the opportunity to ask the community in its entirety if this is how we want to do things.
 I think we’ve made pretty compelling reasons for why this is not a very normal way to do things… We’re the only community that does this.”

 The proposed change got unanimous support from the assembly in its first two meetings.
 But at the third meeting, Vice Mayor Donna Marsh balked.
-She says, over the last few weeks, public feedback changed her mind.
+She said, over the last few weeks, public feedback changed her mind.

 “People are rather unhappy with the idea of having their rights, if you will, curtailed on having a voice in taxation,” said Marsh.
 “The question has been: why is this even being put forth?
 Because to pass this would — in a sense — possibly limit the opportunity of the voting public to have a say.”